 In the UK with its many shores and islands, lighthouses are an important issue.
 As a result, there are many developments in the design of lighthouses.
 Some of the most important designers in the UK are:

-Alexander Mitchell, (13 April 1780 – 25 June 1868) was an Irish engineer who from 1802 was blind.
+Alexander Mitchell, (13 April 1780 – 25 June 1868) was an Irish engineer who was blind from 1802.
 He is known as the inventor of the screw-pile lighthouse.
 A screw-pile lighthouse is a lighthouse which stands on piles that are screwed into sandy or muddy sea or river bottoms.
 Initially it was used for the construction of lighthouses on Maplin Sands in the Thames Estuary (the first light application, in 1838).Sir James Nicholas Douglass, (16 October 1826 – 19 June 1898), was an English civil engineer, a prolific lighthouse builder and designer, most famous for the design and construction of the fourth Eddystone Lighthouse (Devon), for which he was knighted.

 |Bell Rock Lighthouse||- Bell Rock website|